 - Sift the flour and salt into a large bowl

-- Add the sugar and yeast to ½ cup of the warm water and give it a quick stir, let it sit for ten minutes or until the yeast activates
+- Add the sugar and active dry yeast to ½ cup of the warm water and give it a quick stir, let it sit for ten minutes or until the yeast activates

 - Add all of the wet ingredients to the flour and salt